Samsung/tizen-docs/docs/platform/porting/kernel.md

    $ tar cvf bootloader.tar u-boot-mmc.bin
    ```
 > [!NOTE]
-> Be careful when modifying the boot loader: incorrect configuration can damage the device permanently.
+> Be careful when modifying the boot loader, incorrect configuration can damage the device permanently.

 #### Boot loader kernel parameters